J League's 100 Year Vision Anniversary Tournament: What actually is it?

 Reilac Shiga FC

-What's certain is this odd yet exciting and massively confusing tournament is in line with the J League's confidence in being leaders of change within the footballing world.
+What's certain is this odd yet exciting and, to some, confusing tournament is in line with the J League's confidence in being leaders of change within the footballing world.
 The J League themselves mention often the word 'evolution' on their website, and with a new spin on draws, points systems and league formats, the J League may have opened a pandora's box of new ideas in the makeup of domestic football.